AntheaLi/open-research-seeds/ideas/task-driven-sensor-design/README.md

 ## Entry Point

+**Phase 0 - Learn how the sensors work**: Before writing any code, you need to understand how these sensors work.
+You can check out the work: [Learning the signatures of the human grasp using a scalable tactile glove](https://www.nature.com/articles/s41586-019-1234-z).

 **Phase 1 — Task-Contact Mapping (simulation)**: Before touching real hardware, you can use existing grasping simulators (e.g., Isaac Gym / MuJoCo with contact-rich assets) to generate contact heatmaps across a hand mesh for a diverse task set.
 Use the ContactDB dataset or DexYCB as a starting point — both provide human grasp contact maps for many objects.
 Aggregate across tasks to build a "sensing demand map" over the hand surface.

 **Phase 2 — Electrode Placement Optimization**: Formulate sensor placement as a discrete optimization problem.
 Given N electrodes to place on a hand surface, and a continuous contact importance map from Phase 1, maximize the expected task-relevant information captured, for example, your task can be object recognition from tactile maps.